metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_kubevirt_machine_template_v1alpha1_manifest.md

 Optional:

-- `infer_from_volume` (String) InferFromVolume lists the name of a volume that should be used to infer or discover the preference to be used through known annotations on the underlying resource.
-Once applied to the PreferenceMatcher this field is removed.
+- `infer_from_volume` (String) InferFromVolume lists the name of a volume that should be used to infer or discover the preferenceto be used through known annotations on the underlying resource.
+Once applied to the PreferenceMatcherthis field is removed.
+- `infer_from_volume_failure_policy` (String) InferFromVolumeFailurePolicy controls what should happen on failure when preference the instancetype.Allowed values are: 'RejectInferFromVolumeFailure' and 'IgnoreInferFromVolumeFailure'.If not specified, 'RejectInferFromVolumeFailure' is used by default.
-- `kind` (String) Kind specifies which preference resource is referenced.
-Allowed values are: 'VirtualMachinePreference' and 'VirtualMachineClusterPreference'.
-If not specified, 'VirtualMachineClusterPreference' is used by default.
+- `kind` (String) Kind specifies which preference resource is referenced.Allowed values are: 'VirtualMachinePreference' and 'VirtualMachineClusterPreference'.If not specified, 'VirtualMachineClusterPreference' is used by default.
 - `name` (String) Name is the name of the VirtualMachinePreference or VirtualMachineClusterPreference
-- `revision_name` (String) RevisionName specifies a ControllerRevision containing a specific copy of the VirtualMachinePreference or VirtualMachineClusterPreference to be used.
-This is initially captured the first time the instancetype is applied to the VirtualMachineInstance.
+- `revision_name` (String) RevisionName specifies a ControllerRevision containing a specific copy of theVirtualMachinePreference or VirtualMachineClusterPreference to be used.
+This isinitially captured the first time the instancetype is applied to the VirtualMachineInstance.